 - A “schedule of condition” of the adjoining property.
 This is often supported by a set of photos.

 Generally, the surveyor starts with a RICS draft document.
 They’ll then customize it to your specific project.
 The final document will state the details of the properties and who owns each.

 Also, it will contain the full details of the two surveyors (or agreed surveyor) and the “Third Surveyor” (if an “agreed surveyor” is used there will be no Third Surveyor).

-With the basics covered, the Party Wall Agreement can also include such things as the working hours (typically 8 am to 5:30 pm weekdays only), time limit for commencement (usually within 12 months), and access arrangement for the surveyors.
+With the basics covered, the Party Wall Agreements can also include such things as the working hours (typically 8 am to 5:30 pm weekdays only), time limit for commencement (usually within 12 months), and access arrangement for the surveyors.